vmware-tanzu/image-registry-operator-api/CONTRIBUTING_CLA.md

 * Helping to onboard new contributors
 * Other related activities

+## Propose a Change

+We suggest beginning by submitting an issue so any high level feedback can be addressed early, particularly if significant effort will be involved.

+Please submit feature requests and bug reports by using GitHub issues and filling in the supplied template with as much detail as you can.

+Before submitting an issue, please search through open ones to ensure others have not submitted something similar.
+If a similar issue exists, please add any additional information as a comment.

 ## Getting started

 The image-registry-operator-api project currently requires a ESXi